United States District Court for the Western District of Kentucky

 The United States District Court for the Western District of Kentucky (in case citations, W.D.
 Ky.) is the federal district court for the western part of the state of Kentucky.

-Appeals from the Western District of Kentucky are taken to the United States Court of Appeals for the Sixth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
+Appeals from the Western District of Kentucky are taken to the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).